Chiaia Funicular: History

 In the second half of the 19th century, the Vomero hill area to the northwest of Naples began to expand as a new residential area.
 Because of the steep incline of the hill it was difficult to access though.
-As a result, construction soon began on both the Chiaia and Montesanto Funicular cable railways.
+As a result, construction soon began on both the Chiaia and Montesanto funicular cable railways.
 A local engineering firm, Le Officine Nazionali di Savigliano was granted the tender for all engineering, electric and mechanical work on the line.
-Nearly 300 metres shorter than the Montesanto incline, the Chiaia Funicular was the first to be completed, opening to the public on 15 October 1889.
+Nearly 300 metres shorter than the Montesanto incline, the ChiaiafFunicular was the first to be completed, opening to the public on 15 October 1889.

 For the first eleven years of operation, the Chiaia funicular was powered by Escher Wyss steam engines, but in 1900 the line became electrified.
 The new twin-electric engines, provided by Brown Boveri & Co, gave 135 horsepower each, and greatly improved efficiency.
 In 1914 the original cars were replaced after 25 years of service, and two years later, in 1916, a third station, Palazzolo was inaugurated on the line.
-Until 1926 it only operated three stops, with the opening of Palazzolo Station (Parco Marcolini), delayed due to difficulty in accessing the area in which its construction was planned.
+Until 1926 it only operated three stops, with the opening of Palazzolo station (Parco Marcolini), delayed due to difficulty in accessing the area in which its construction was planned.
 OTIS elevators were included in its design to improve access to the platform at this station.